Impalma/fish-memo-game/README.md

-If you wanna to check out, click link below ⬇️
+If you want to check out, click link below ⬇️
 ###
 https://impalma.github.io/fish-memo-game/